bcooperstl/advent-of-code-2020/documentation/day4_part2.md

 ## Things I learned ##

 Having some fun with polymorphism for the AttributeValidators.
 I thought this was a better way to go about it than function pointers.

+I realized as I was programming that I neglected to originally include a way to map the AttributeValidators to a field, so I needed to add a m_key attribute to them.

+This would have taken a bit less time had I just hardcoded a single validation routine, but this was fun this way.